-The Dirección de Áreas Protegidas (Protected Areas Department) of the Secretaría de Estado de Medio Ambiente y Recursos Naturales (Ministry of Environment and Natural Resources) is the principal authority in charge of the management of protected areas.
+The Dirección de Áreas Protegidas (Protected Areas Department) of the Secretaría de Estado de Medio Ambiente y Recursos Naturales (Ministry of Environment and Natural Resources) is the principal authority in charge of the management of protected areas in the Dominican Republic.
 Following recent decentralization policies, city councils have been given greater authority for environmental management, including the power to declare areas for conservation within their territorial jurisdiction.